 Inactive Bills AB 90 (Committee on Budget) Transportation.
 (1)Under the Mills-Alquist-Deddeh Act, also known as the Transportation Development Act, revenues from a 1 / 4 % sales tax in each county are transferred to the county's local transportation fund and available, among other things, for allocation by a transportation planning agency to transit operators, subject to certain financial requirements for an operator to meet in order to be eligible to receive funds.
 Existing law sets forth alternative ways for an operator to qualify for funding, including a standard under which the allocated funds do not exceed 50% of the operator's total operating costs, as specified, or the maintenance by the operator of a specified ratio of fare revenues to operating cost.
-If an operator was allocated funds from a local transportation fund during a fiscal year in which it did not maintain the required ratio of fare revenues to operating cost, existing law requires the operator's eligibility to receive these moneys and specified allocations under the State Transit Assistance Program to be reduced during a subsequent penalty year by the amount of the difference between the required fare revenues and the actual fare revenues collected for the fiscal year that the required ratio was not maintained.
-This bill would prohibit the imposition of this penalty on an operator that does not maintain the required ratio of fare revenues to operating cost during the 2019-20 or 2020-21 fiscal year.
-This bill contains other related provisions and other existing laws.
-Chaptered: 6/29/2020 Assembly Chaptered Watch AB 1991 (Friedman D) Transit and Intercity Rail Capital Program: passenger tramways.
-Existing law establishes the Transit and Intercity Rail Capital Program, which is funded in part by a continuously appropriated allocation of 10% of the annual proceeds of the Greenhouse Gas Reduction Fund, to fund transformative capital improvements that will modernize California's intercity, commuter, and urban rail systems and bus and ferry transit systems to achieve certain policy objectives.
-Existing law requires the Transportation Agency to evaluate applications for funding under the program and to approve a multiyear program of projects.
+If an operator was allocated funds from a local transportation fund during Assembly Chaptered Watch AB 1991 (Friedman D) Transit and Intercity Rail Capital Program: passenger tramways.
 Watch

 Inactive Bills AB 1992 (Friedman D) Transportation: transportation infrastructure: climate change.
 Existing law vests the Department of Transportation with full possession and control of the state highway system.
 Existing law requires the department, in consultation with the California Transportation Commission, to prepare a robust asset management plan that assesses the health and condition of the state highway system and with which the department is able to determine the most effective way to apply the state's limited resources.
 This bill would state the intent of the Legislature to enact legislation that would establish a new program to fund climate change adaptation planning for transportation impacts, data collection, modeling, and training.
 The bill would require the department, in consultation with the commission, to update the asset management plan on or before December 31, 2022, and every 4 years thereafter, and for the updates to take into account the forecasted impacts of climate change on transportation infrastructure.
-The bill would require the updates to the California Transportation Plan and the Strategic Growth Council's report to include a forecast of the impacts of climate change on transportation plans or include a requirement that designated transportation planning agencies take into account the forecasted transportation of regional transportation plans to include a requirement that designated transportation planning agencies take into account the forecasted transportation planning agencies take into account the forecasted transportation plans to take into account this additional factor, the bill would impose a state-mandated local program.
+The bill would require the updates to the California Transportation Plan and the Strategic Growth Council's report to include a forecast of the impacts of climate change on transportation infrastructure and measures to address those impacts.
+The bill would require the commission's revisions to the guidelines for the preparation of regional transportation plans to include a requirement that designated transportation planning agencies take into account the forecasted transportation plans to take into account this additional factor, the bill would impose a state-mandated local program.
 This bill contains other existing laws.
-Failed passage in the Assembly Transportation Committee Watch AB 2012 (Chu D) Free senior transit passes: eligibility for state funding.
-Watch
+Amended: 3/11/2020 Failed passage in the Assembly Transportation Committee Watch AB 2012 (Chu D) Free senior transit passes: eligibility for state funding.
+Existing law declares that the fostering, continuance, and development of public transportation systems are a matter of state concern.
+Existing law authorizes the Department of Transportation to administer various programs and allocates moneys for various public transportation purposes.
+This bill would require transit agencies to offer free senior transit passes to persons over 65 years of age in order to be eligible for state funding under the Mills-Deddeh Transit Development Act, the State Transit Assistance Program, and the Low Carbon Transit Operations Program.
+The bill would require those free senior transit passes to count as full price fares for purposes of calculating the ratio of fare revenues to operating costs.
+Introduced: 1/28/2020 Watch